danog/MadelineProto/docs/TD_docs/methods/getStickers.md

 ---
 title: getStickers
-description: Returns stickers from installed ordinary sticker sets corresponding to the given emoji
+description: Returns stickers from installed ordinary sticker sets corresponding to the given emoji.
+If emoji is not empty, elso favorite and recently used stickers may be returned
 ---
 ## Method: getStickers
 [Back to methods index](index.md)